hl7-eu/gravitate-health/input/pagecontent/12-2-OperationDefinition-lensing-notes.md

-The following section contains an example of an invocation using the ePI Bundle and Base64 encoded IPS.
+The following section contains an example of an invocation using the ePI Bundle.

 The example ePI content is copied from [here](Bundle-focuseddbundlekarvea.html).